 Located in the central Arashiyama area, recommended to stay in a Japanese style room with the view of the garden

-Each touristic spot featured above has respective characteristics, and gives you an opportunity to discover a new aspect of Kyoto which you have probably never expected before.
+Each tourist spot featured above has respective characteristics and gives you an opportunity to discover a new aspect of Kyoto which you have probably never expected before.
 It will surely become one of the highlights of your stay in Kyoto, and also a part of unforgettable memories in your lifetime!

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.